Calling JavaFX from Java

 Then my fix to Josh’s workaroung shouldn’t be necessary (I didn’t tried it so far, because this fix would not work for javafx1.2)

-6 Responses to “Calling JavaFX from Java”
+6 thoughts on “Calling JavaFX from Java

-We can define a interface in Java.
+1. We can define a interface in Java.
 JavaFX class can implement this interface.
 Now Java can call JavaFX class functions.

 This is the standard documented way of calling JavaFX from Java.
 I have done this on an open source project http://timefinder.sourceforge.net/